Live Oak Bank Business Loans Review

 USDA loans

 Live Oak Bank also offers USDA business loans for certain rural business projects.
-If you live outside of a metropolitan area, it’s worth reaching out to a banker to get more details on how Live Oak Bank handles these loans.
+It offers funding for REAP and 9003 programs.
+So if you live outside of a metropolitan area, it’s worth reaching out to a banker to get more details on how Live Oak Bank handles these loans.

 Lines of credit

-A business line of credit differs from a loan in that you can borrow money as needed, thus avoiding interest payments when you’re not actively borrowing.
-Live Oak Bank mentions that it offers lines of credit on its website but, again, it doesn’t provide any details on how they work.
+A business line of credit differs from a loan, in that you can draw funds from an available balance and avoid interest payments when you’re not actively borrowing.
+Live Oak Bank mentions that it offers lines of credit on its website but, again, doesn’t provide any details on what rates it offers.

 Live Oak Bank borrower requirements